flashbots/flashbots-docs/docs/flashbots-protect/overview.md

 ## Flashbots Protect with fast mode

 On PoW Ethereum, **fast mode** offered front-running protection with no revert protection for a faster way to submit transactions to miners.
-Post-merge, _all transactions_ sent to the Flashbots Protect RPC get revert and front-running protection.
+In PoS Ethereum, _all transactions sent to the Flashbots Protect RPC get revert and front-running protection_.

 ## Community integrations